ljpilot33/LeewayHertz_AI-Company/README.md

 * What specific problem is the company or project trying to solve?

    The specific problem within a industry such as Manufacturing are the manual human tasks that result in errors in data collection.
-   AI and ML focuses on issues such as xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+   AI and ML focuses on issues such as predictive maintenance, supply chain optimazation,quality control, and other areas of the manufacturing      process.

 * Who is the company's intended customer?

   Large Manufacturing Companies

    * U.S. Army
    * ESPN
    * Siemens
    * Hershey
    * 3M

 * Is there any information about the market size of this set of customers?

   1.3% of the market is Seimens holdings.

   As per Precedence Research, the global market for AI in manufacturing reached a value of USD 3.8 billion in 2022.
-  It is projected to attain approximately USD 68.36 billion by 2032, experiencing a remarkable compound annual growth rate (CAGR) of 33.5% from 2023 to 2032. https://www.leewayhertz.com/ai-use-cases-in-manufacturing/
+  It is projected to attain approximately USD 68.36 billion by 2032, experiencing a remarkable compound annual growth rate (CAGR) of 33.5% from 2023 to 2032. *https://www.leewayhertz.com/ai-use-cases-in-manufacturing/*

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

   *	ZBrain AI Development Platform
   *	ZBrain AI agents are designed to automate specific tasks within enterprise processes using GenAI.
-By deploying these agents, organizations       can reduce manual workload and enhance operational efficiency across departments, leading to streamlined workflows and improved                  productivity. https://zbrain.ai/agents/#insightpopup
+By deploying these agents, organizations       can reduce manual workload and enhance operational efficiency across departments, leading to streamlined workflows and improved                  productivity. *https://zbrain.ai/agents/#insightpopup*

 * Which technologies are they currently using, and how are they implementing them?

     ### AI platform optimizes manufacturing processes
-        LeewayHertz’s generative AI platform, ZBrain, stands as a pivotal solution for manufacturing enterprises aiming to confront challenges within their workflows, enhancing efficiency and fostering business growth.
+       >LeewayHertz’s generative AI platform, ZBrain, stands as a pivotal solution for manufacturing enterprises aiming to confront challenges within their workflows, enhancing efficiency and fostering business growth.
         ZBrain enables enterprises to develop tailored LLM-based applications, optimizing workflows, improving customer interactions, and advancing manufacturing operations.
 The platform uses clients’ data,